jamie-thompson/jamie-thompson.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I’m **Dr Jamie B. Thompson**, an evolutionary biologist and ethnobotanist, with a deep focus on plant diversity, especially **cacti and other succulents**.
+I’m **Dr Jamie B. Thompson**, an evolutionary biologist and ethnobotanist, with a deep research focus on plant diversity, especially **cacti and other succulents**.

 I am the recipient of the Linnean Society's Irene Manton Prize (2025), recognising the best botanical PhD thesis.
 I also just won a Leverhulme Early Career Fellowship, to continue working on origins of plant diversity.
 Here, I am doing pilot studies on my favourite group (the cacti), then expandin analyses to all flowering and beyond.